-The state does prorate leave benefits for parttime employees in proportion to the time paid. found it a common practice to prorate health care premiums for parttime employees.
+While we recognize the financial impact on individuals from prorating health care premiums for part-time employees, we found that this is a common practice in public and higher education.
+We surveyed Utah institutions of higher education and school districts and found it a common practice to prorate health care premiums for parttime employees.
 To obtain greater detail, we then sampled three school districts and the University of Utah to see what they require their part-time employees to pay for health care premiums.
 All four entities prorate health care premiums for part-time employees.